 This worksheet will help you determine whether you are eligible to use the summary dissolution procedure.
-The total fair market value of the separate property of one spouse/partner cannot be more than \$43,000.
-The total fair market value of the separate property of the other spouse/partner cannot be more than \$43,000.
+The total fair market value of the separate property of one spouse/domestic partner cannot be more than \$47,000.
+The total fair market value of the separate property of the other spouse/domestic partner cannot be more than \$47,000.
 Separate property is anything that either of you owned or earned before you got married or registered your domestic partnership, anything you earned or bought after your separation, and anything that was given to just one of you as a gift during your marriage or domestic partnership.
 Do not include cars.

-Α. Bank accounts, credit union account value of insurance policies, etc. nts, retirement fo unds, cash PETITIONER 1 Property- Fair Market Value PETITIONER 2 Property- Fair Market Value
+Α. A. Bank accounts, credit union accounts, retirement funds, cash value of insurance policies, etc. PETITIONER 1 Property- Fair Market Value PETITIONER 2 Property- Fair Market Value

+Item Value Value

 В. Items owned outright

-Item
+ltem

+item

 C. Items being bought on credit

 Item Fair Market Value Minus What's Owed =

-GRAND TOTAL ONER 1'S AND PET SEPARATE PROP TITIONER 2'S
+GRAND TOTAL NER 1'S AND PE SEPARATE PROP TITIONER 2'S